-As of March 31, 2023, James J. Kim, the Executive Chairman of our Board of Directors, Susan Y. Kim, the Executive Vice Chairman of our Board of Directors, and members of the Kim family and affiliates owned approximately 142.0 million shares, or approximately 58%, of our outstanding common stock.
+As of September 30, 2023, James J. Kim, the Executive Chairman of our Board of Directors, Susan Y. Kim, the Executive Vice Chairman of our Board of Directors, and members of the Kim family and affiliates owned approximately 132.0 million shares, or approximately 54%, of our outstanding common stock.
 The Kim family also has options to acquire approximately 0.6 million shares.
-If the options are exercised, the Kim family's total ownership would be an aggregate of approximately 142.6 million shares, or approximately 58% of our outstanding common stock.
+If the options are exercised, the Kim family's total ownership would be an aggregate of approximately 132.6 million shares, or approximately 54% of our outstanding common stock.

 In June 2013, the Kim family exchanged convertible notes issued by Amkor in 2009 for approximately 49.6 million shares of common stock (the "Convert Shares").
-The Convert Shares are subject to a voting agreement.
+As of September 30, 2023, the Kim family owns 39.6 million Convert Shares.
+The Convert Shares owned by the Kim family are subject to a voting agreement.
 The voting agreement requires the Kim family to vote these shares in a "neutral manner" on all matters submitted to our stockholders for a vote, so that such Convert Shares are voted in the same proportion as all of the other outstanding securities (excluding the other shares owned by the Kim family) that are actually voted on a proposal submitted to Amkor's stockholders for approval.
 The Kim family is not required to vote in a "neutral manner" any Convert Shares that, when aggregated with all other voting shares held by the Kim family, represent 41.6% or less of the total then-outstanding voting shares of our common stock.
 The voting agreement for the Convert Shares terminates upon the earliest of (i) such time as the Kim family no longer beneficially owns any of the Convert Shares, (ii) consummation of a change of control (as defined in the voting agreement) or (iii) the mutual agreement of the Kim family and Amkor.

 Mr. Kim and his family and affiliates, acting together, have the ability to effectively determine or substantially influence matters submitted for approval by our stockholders by voting their shares or otherwise acting by written consent, including the election of our Board of Directors.
 There is also the potential, through the election of members of our Board of Directors, that the Kim family could substantially influence matters decided upon by our Board of Directors.
 This concentration of ownership may also have the effect of impeding a merger, consolidation, takeover or other business consolidation involving us, or discouraging a potential acquirer from making a tender offer for our shares, and could also negatively affect our stock's market price or decrease any premium over market price that an acquirer might otherwise pay.
 Concentration of ownership also reduces the public float of our common stock.
-There may be less liquidity and higher price volatility for the stock of companies with a smaller public float companies with broader public ownership.
+There may be less liquidity and higher price volatility for the stock of companies with a smaller public float compared to companies with broader public ownership.
 Also, the sale or the prospect of the sale of a substantial portion of the Kim family shares may cause the market price of our stock to decline significantly.